White Bread

 Bread Machine Bread

-I wanted something to make less bread without having to use my arthritic hands to physically knead it.
-This machine makes just two loaves, so this is just what I needed.
-Small loaves, fewer dinner rolls, and a way to make less pizza dough in the batch.
+I wanted something to make less bread without having to knead it by hand.
+This machine produces just two loaves, which is precisely what I needed: small loaves, fewer dinner rolls, and less pizza dough per batch.

-A bread maker is a machine like this one I’m showing you today that mixes the bread ingredients, kneads the bread dough, lets it rise, and then bakes it.
-Well, I don’t enjoy the bread baked in a bread mixer as much, I like baking my own.
-More often than not, I’ll let the machine prepare the dough and then I’ll bake it in the oven.
+A bread maker is a machine, like the one I’m showing you today, that mixes the bread ingredients, kneads the bread dough, lets it rise, and then bakes it.
+Well, I don’t enjoy the bread baked in a bread maker as much; I like baking my own.
+More often than not, I’ll let the machine prepare the dough, and then I’ll bake it in the oven.

-My daughters and I have always taken the bread dough out after it mixes, kneads, and rises.
+My daughters and I have always taken the bread dough out after it has been mixed, kneaded, and risen.
 Then we mold the dough into our greased bread pans and bake it.

 Zojirushi Bread Mixer Tips

 BUT, I had to today.
-I opened the box, washed the measuring cups, spoons included, and washed the bread pan.
-Here is what I learned:
+I opened the box, washed the measuring cups and spoons, and washed the bread pan.
+Here’s what I learned:

 • The liquid measuring cup is for the liquid ingredients.